Rahul5977/Rahul5977/README.md

 - 🧠 A **AI-Girlfriend** for my single friends(voice-assistant)
 - 🧠 A **GenAI-powered RAG system** (chat with PDF/URLs)
 - 🛠️ Exploring **Next.js, LangChain**, and **Docker deployments**
-- 🎹 Spending time learning the piano & balancing tech with creativity

 ---